 It's time to parse through the fads and the fallacies.

-With the sheer number of fad diets and sketchy health gurus out there, it can be hard to trust the information you hear about your physical and mental well-being.
+With the sheer number of trendy diets and sketchy health gurus out there, it can be hard to trust the information you hear about your physical and mental well-being.
 But by turning to hard research and data, you can clarify what’s legitimate and what’s nonsense.
-And in the process, you might just uncover some truly astonishing health facts.
-Here are 50 tidbits about your body, all of which are backed by science, that will blow your mind.
+Here are 40 tidbits about your body and your brain that fit into the former category.
+From the surprising sense heightened by anxiety to the secrets your skin is revealing, these truly astonishing health facts, all of which are backed by science, will blow your mind.

 Coffee can ward off depression.

 Good news, coffee lovers: Caffeine might actually be helping you ward off depression.
-A 2016 meta-study on the relationship between coffee and depression found that each cup of caffeinated coffee consumed per day decreases someone’s chances of becoming depressed by eight percent.
-One possible explanation for this, according to Psychology Today, is that coffee soothes inflammation in the brain that may trigger depression.
-Another is that caffeine makes dopamine more effective.
+A 2016 meta-study on the relationship between coffee and depression published in the Australian and New Zealand Journal of Psychiatry found that each cup of caffeinated coffee consumed per day decreases someone’s risk of becoming depressed by 8 percent.

 Eating eggs improves your reflexes.

 Eggs contain an amino acid called tyrosine, which the body synthesizes into norepinephrine and dopamine, compounds that increase energy, alertness, and improve mood.
-One study from the Netherlands published in the Journal of Psychiatry & Neuroscience found that the effect of tyrosine on our attention span is so great that it could replace more addictive “study drugs,” like Ritalin.
+In a 2014 study published in the journal Neuropsychologia, researchers found that tyrosine enhances our ability to respond faster to stopping an unwanted activity.

 Consuming hot liquids can cool you down.

 It may sound counterintuitive, but drinking hot tea or coffee can actually help cool you down on a hot day.
 You may not feel it at first sip, because, naturally, the heat from the hot liquids will raise your body temperature.
-But once you start sweating you’ll begin to feel the effects.
-That’s because of increased perspiration, according to a 2012 study from the University of Ottawa.
+But once you start sweating, you’ll begin to feel the effects.
+That’s because of increased perspiration, according to a 2012 study from the University of Ottawa published in the journal Acta Physiologica.
 As your sweat evaporates, you’ll wind up feeling cooler than you were at the start.

-“What we found is that when you ingest a hot drink, you actually have a disproportionate increase in the amount that you sweat,” one of the study’s co-authors, Ollie Jay, told Smithsonian Magazine.
-“Yes, the hot drink is hotter than your body temperature, so you are adding heat to the body, but the amount that you increase your sweating by—if that can all evaporate—more than compensates for the the added heat to the body from the fluid.”
+“What we found is that when you ingest a hot drink, you actually have a disproportionate increase in the amount that you sweat,” one of the study’s authors, Ollie Jay, a researcher at the University of Ottawa’s School of Human Kinetics, told Smithsonian Magazine.
+“Yes, the hot drink is hotter than your body temperature, so you are adding heat to the body, but the amount that you increase your sweating by—if that can all evaporate—more than compensates for the added heat to the body from the fluid.”

 Red meat makes body odor worse.